mjdamgaard/UP-Web-Project/README_long_version.md

 The fact that creating and using these predicates are completely in the hands of the users, and that they can thus use any predicates they want, opens up countless possibilities.
-But let us try to think of a few examples of what it could be used for.
+But let us try to think of a few examples.
 We already have the one about movies that are scary, funny, and/or wholesome.
 To add to this example, one could also imagine using more detailed predicates like: how much the movie deals with a certain theme, how good the acting in it is, how well the plot or the dialog is written, how